New York Knicks Odds

 - Two-way liaison: Aaron Brooks

-As mentioned, the Knicks have also had a revolving door when it comes to head coaches.
-Since Mike D’Antoni’s run from 2008-12 came to a close, six different head coaches were in charge before Thibodeau was hired.
+The Knicks have had a revolving door when it comes to head coaches.
+Since Mike D’Antoni’s run from 2008-12 came to a close, six head coaches were in charge before Thibodeau was hired.
 Here’s a look back at how they fared.

 Looking back through the annals of Knicks history, legendary coaches such as Jeff Van Gundy, Pat Riley, and Red Holzman steered the ship during better days for the franchise.
-If Thibodeau can at least get the team back into contention for a playoff spot and build from there, he’ll be off to a fantastic start.
+Thibodeau will be looking to join that list.

 - Name: Madison Square Garden